-- (-) - (-) · · · · · · · · · · · · · · · · · · · · · · · 20 Production 18 Production Not Two (2) production Two (2) dried Water, boreholes drilled boreholes drilled and Achieved boreholes become dry production boreholes Sanitation and equipped by equipped by will be converted into and 30/06/2021 30/06/2021 hand pumps in the Technical next financial year Services 1 Waste Water Nil Waste Water Not The employment of the The construction of Matar Not The employment of the Water, treatment Plant treatment Plant Achieved required sub- the treatment plant Sanitation constructed at constructed at contractors is still being will be completed in and Weenen/Ezitendeni Weenen/Ezitendeni negotiated with the the next financial Technical by 30/06/2021 by 30/06/2021 respective companies year Services 20 2Km/s of Course 12.24 Km/s of Course Not Como local The projected Matar 20,3Km's of Sewer 12,24 Km's of Sewer Some local 1 3 Water, Reticulation Lines Reticulation Lines Achieved municipality did not reticulation will be Sanitation Constructed at Constructed at allow Sewer Lines, this completed in the and Bergville Sanitation Bergville Sanitation therefore delayed, as next financial year Technical Project Phase 2 by Project by 30/06/2021 negotiations had to be Services 30 June 2021 undergone.
-There were also delays due to COVID 19 1019 of EPWP jobs 849 of EPWP jobs Not The National Lock The process will be Water, created through LED created through LED Achieved Down has had fast tracked in the Sanitation & initiatives, including initiatives, including negative impact the 2021/2022 financial Technical capital projects, by capital projects, by jobs created year Services 30/06/2021 30/06/2021 , , - , -, -
+20 Production 18 Production Not Two (2) production Two (2) dried Water, boreholes drilled boreholes drilled and Achieved boreholes become dry production boreholes Sanitation and equipped by equipped by will be converted into and 30/06/2023 30/06/2023 hand pumps in the Technical next financial year Services 1 Waste Water Nil Waste Water Not The employment of the The construction of Water, treatment Plant treatment Plant Achieved required sub- the treatment plant Sanitation constructed at constructed at contractors is still being will be completed in and Weenen/Ezitendeni Weenen/Ezitendeni negotiated with the the next financial Technical by 30/06/2023 by 30/06/2023 respective companies year Services 20,3Km's of Sewer 12,24 Km's of Sewer Not Some local The projected Water, Reticulation Lines Reticulation Lines Achieved municipality did not reticulation will be Sanitation Constructed at Constructed at allow Sewer Lines, this completed in the and Bergville Sanitation Bergville Sanitation therefore delayed, as next financial year Technical Project Phase 2 by Project by 30/06/2023 negotiations had to be Services 30 June 2023 undergone.
+There were also delays due to COVID 19 1019 of EPWP jobs 849 of EPWP jobs Not The National Lock The process will be Water, created through LED created through LED Achieved Down has had fast tracked in the Sanitation & initiatives, including initiatives, including negative impact the 2023/2024 financial Technical capital projects, by capital projects, by jobs created year Services 30/06/2023 30/06/2023

-It is important to mention that the performance of the municipaity from the previous financial year were utilized and considred when reviewing this IDP.
+It is important to mention that the performance of the municipality from the previous financial year were utilized and considred when reviewing this IDP.